Sauravrp67/VCU_Firmware/docs/tasks.md

 ## Safety loop (safety_monitor)
-The time-critical safety logic runs in **one highest-priority task at 5 ms**, so the §5.1 100 ms APPS window and the §5.2 brake-throttle latch are detected with ~20× margin, and there is a single writer of the shutdown circuit.
+The time-critical safety logic runs in **one highest-priority task at 5 ms**, so the 100 ms APPS plausibility window and the brake-throttle latch are detected with ~20× margin, and there is a single writer of the shutdown circuit.
 APPS1 is on ADC2; APPS2 and BSE share ADC1 with explicit per-read channel switching.
 The hardware **IWDG** (~0.5 s, register-level) is refreshed only here, so a hung safety loop forces a reset.